CBPFGMS/bi_doc/Dataviz/CERF-Data-Hub/Allocations.md

     This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
 Also, the user can select more than one year.

--   **`data-cbpf`**: defines the selected fund when the page loads.
-For not selecting any country set the value to `"none"`, or just leave it empty:
+-   **`data-cerfallocation`**: defines the allocation window used when the chart first loads.

-    `""`

-    For individual countries set the value accordingly, such as:

-    `"Yemen"`.

-    For more than one country separate the values with commas, such as:

-    `"Yemen, Sudan, Iraq"`.

--   **`data-aggregate`**: defines how the third level in the sankey diagram will be aggregated.
 Accepted values:

-    -   `"level"`: aggregates the values by level, that is, implementing vs sub-implementing partners.
-    -   `"type"`: aggregates the values by partner type, each one with a breakdown for partner level.
+    -   `Total`: Underfunded Emergencies plus Rapid Response
+    -   `Rapid Response`
+    -   `Underfunded Emergencies`

+    If no value is provided, it defaults to `Total`.

+-   **`data-shownames`**: defines if the `show names` checkbox is selected when the chart first loads.
+Accepted values:

+    -   `"true"`: all country names are displayed, even if they overlap.
+    -   `"false"`: the names are displayed only if there is no overlap with neighbor countries.

-    If the value is neither `"true"` nor `"false"`, it defaults to `"type"`.
+    If the value is neither `"true"` nor `"false"`, it defaults to `"false"`.

--   **`data-minpercen`tage**: defines the minimum value for under approval allocations percentage.
-If the under approval allocations percentage is above this minimum, _Total USD planned_ values are used for the visual, otherwise _Total Approved Budget_ values are used (refer to the data APIs).

 -   **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: